UTSI Employees Recognized at Service Awards Ceremony

 Charlene Hane received a service award for twenty years of service.
 Charlene has worked as the Registrar since 2000.
 Before becoming Registrar she held several positions including Program Coordinator and the Director for Distant and Continuing Education.
 She received her BS and MS while working at UTSI.
 She was awarded the UT Top Graduating Senior in the College of Education in 1994.
 Charlene and husband Joe, who is also a UTSI employee, live in Tullahoma.

 Laura Horton received an award for her service of twenty years.
 Laura started as a photographer/videographer, working in the darkroom, developing and printing pictures.
-During this time, she also worked in the Distance Education Department videotaping graduate level classes.
-In 1993 she became a permanent employee in the Distance Education Department as well continuing as the UTSI photographer.
+During this time, she also worked in the Online Education Department videotaping graduate level classes.
+In 1993 she became a permanent employee in the Online Education Department as well continuing as the UTSI photographer.
 In addition, she works closely with the students and their proctors and is the backup producer for the classes.
 Laura and husband Jerry live in Estill Springs with their son Jonathan who will be a 2010 graduate of Franklin County High School.

 Barbara Birdsong received a twenty year service award.
 Barbara began her career with the university as a Senior Clerk in the Personnel Department.
 In 1995 she was named Administrative Service Assistant for the Dean for Academic Affairs.
 Barbara received her Associates of Science from Motlow State Community College while a university employee.
 She is currently Administrative Coordinator in the Office for Academic Affairs.
 Barbara and husband, Rex, live in Tullahoma.

-Dr. Montgomery (Monty) Smith received a twenty-five year service award.
-Dr. Smith, a native of Chattanooga, TN, is Associate Professor in the Electrical Engineering and Computer Science Department.
+Montgomery (Monty) Smith received a twenty-five year service award.
+Smith, a native of Chattanooga, TN, is Associate Professor in the Electrical Engineering and Computer Science Department.
 He received his PhD from UTSI in Electrical Engineering in 1988.
-Dr. Smith is a Registered Professional Engineer (PE) in Tennessee, a Senior Member of the Institute for Electrical and Electronic Engineers (IEEE), a Member of Optical Society of America (OSA), a Member of Sigma Xi, a Member of Sigma Pi Sigma.
+Smith is a Registered Professional Engineer (PE) in Tennessee, a Senior Member of the Institute for Electrical and Electronic Engineers (IEEE), a Member of Optical Society of America (OSA), a Member of Sigma Xi, a Member of Sigma Pi Sigma.
 He spent two summers as a NASA/ASEE Summer Faculty Fellow at Marshall Space Flight Center in Huntsville, AL. He has authored over 20 refereed journal publications and holds one US Patent.
 In 1994 he received the Award for Outstanding Young Scientist, National Association of State Universities and Land Grant Colleges.
-Dr. Smith lives in Tullahoma.
+Smith lives in Tullahoma.

-Dr. Denise Jackson, Associate Professor of Engineering Management in the Industrial and Information Engineering Department at UTSI, received her twenty-five year service award.
+Denise Jackson, Associate Professor of Engineering Management in the Industrial and Information Engineering Department at UTSI, received her twenty-five year service award.
 She is a licensed Professional Engineer in Tennessee.
 She received her PhD degree from UTK in Engineering Science with a concentration in Industrial Engineering in 1989.
 Her affiliations include The Institute of Industrial Engineers (IIE); The American Society of Engineering Educators (ASEE); Examiner for the Tennessee Center for Performance Excellence; and the American Society of Engineering Management (ASME).
-Dr. Jackson lives in Knoxville with husband Andrew and their two sons, Zack and Chris.
+Jackson lives in Knoxville with husband Andrew and their two sons, Zack and Chris.